Receivers for low-bandwidth optical (through-the-air) communications

 Other Comments:

-JFETS
+Selection of JFETS

 As mentioned above, I chose to use a 2N5457 instead of an MPF102.
 While the MPF102 is a pretty good device, a quick glance at the spec sheets will show that it is broadly characterized - that is, given a hundred devices from different manufacturers made at different times, you'd see that the measured parameters were all over the place.
 The 2N5457 is a much more consistent device and one is likely to be more similar to another than MPF102s are to each other.
 Having said that, it is still reasonable to obtain many more devices than you need and sort through them, using only those that have the best performance.
 If all you have is a bunch of MPF102s, it may be worth going through several of them, finding the one(s) that have the lowest noise - something that is also likely to be related to the highest zero-bias drain current.

-There are other JFETs such as the Philips BF862: This JFET is quite a remarkable device in that its designers seem to have achieved high transconductance and high current without inordinately high gate capacitance.
-To be used with this circuit, however, modifications will be required as this FET's drain current is much higher than that of the 2N5457 - in the range of 15-25 milliamps.
+There are other JFETs such as the Philips BF862: This JFET is quite a remarkable device in that its designers seem to have achieved high transconductance and saturation high current without inordinately high gate capacitance.
+To be used with this circuit, however, modifications will be required as this FET's drain maximum current is much higher than that of the 2N5457 - in the range of 15-25 milliamps.
 In preliminary testing with this transistor, the source resistor was removed and the current source (Q3) was reworked to use a high-beta PNP device (although another current source topology - such as a Widlar or cascode current source may be more appropriate) to handle the current.
-Initial testing shows that this device is a bit more "finicky" than the 2N5457 but that its performance it was at least equal - even if operated at about the same current (around 3mA) as one would operate a 2N5457: It has yet to be determined if the much higher drain current capability of this device will provide any significant advantage.
+Initial testing shows that this device is a bit more "finicky" than the 2N5457 but that its performance it was at least equal - even if operated at about the same current (around 3mA) as one would operate a 2N5457: It has yet to be determined if the much higher drain current capability of this device will provide any significant advantage of noise.

 Beware of microphonics and current loops!